 Julian's Dinosaur Guild (2012)

-Julian’s Dinosaur Guild helps fund research into bone marrow failure diseases.
-The guild’s inspiration is five-year-old Julian Blackwell's brave struggle with aplastic anemia and the lives he has touched throughout his illness and recovery from a life-saving bone marrow transplant.
-The guild is located in Auburn, and hosts an annual dinosaur-themed dinner and silent auction.
-They welcome all participants and supporters!
+Julian's Dinosaur Guild helps fund research focused on better diagnosis and treatment of bone marrow failure diseases.
+The guild's inspiration is Julian Blackwell's brave struggle with severe aplastic anemia and the lives he has touched throughout his illness and recovery from a life-saving bone marrow transplant at age 5.
+The guild is based in Seattle and hosts an annual dinner and silent auction.
+They welcome all participants and supporters.